-9.1 General tips
+10.1 General tips

-- Upgrade to the latest version of Docker and Docker-Compose. - Make sure expected containers are running with docker ps. - Check the logs with docker-compose logs and docker logs <container name>.
+- Upgrade to the latest version of Docker and Docker-Compose. - Make sure expected containers are running with docker ps. - Check the logs with docker-compose logs and docker logs <container name>. - Additional information is available via the admin interface that is not available from the UI.
+To access the admin interface, log in as an account that has superuser status and under "Welcome, <your name>," click Admin.
+By default, a superuser account called sfmadmin is created.
+The password can be found in .env.

-9.2 Specific problems
+10.2 Specific problems

-9.2.1 Bind error
+10.2.1 Bind error